hung-christie/blender-python/README.md

 - we will also have to write a shell script, that will run your python script inside Blender
   - the script will call the Blender application, and then call the Python script that we just wrote with `--python` and then the location of the script in our directory
   - adding `echo` on the first line of the shell script is sort of like a sanity check to see that the shell script is being run in terminal
-- to run the script, we first have to change the read requirements, type `chmod 755 launch_population.sh` inside the directory with the script using `Terminal`, where `launch_population.sh` is the name of the shell script that will run our python script
+- to run the script, we first have to change the read requirements.
+To do this, type `chmod 755 launch_population.sh` inside the directory with the script using `Terminal`, where `launch_population.sh` is the name of the shell script that will run our python script
 - then right after, we can launch the shell script with `./launch_population.sh` inside our Terminal.
 This will open up Blender with our population pyramid.

 # some notes